abbamediabanner

 New Thought/Metaphysical concepts of "speaking your own world into existence", and "positive thinking" flourished along the eastern seaboard, and particularly in Boston's Ivy League circles.
 This New Thought movement, a kind of super-charged humanism, believes that human kind is basically "good" at its core, and to date continues to morph its way to depths beyond reason.
 These early 20th Century New Thought thinkers were the fore-runners to Postmoderns in the late 20th Century.

-PART III -- THE FIGHT ABOVE/THE RUMBLING UNDERGROUND
+PART III -- THE FIGHT ABOVE/

 depression